thomaspatrickhill/Mod_5_Project/README.md

 Data was sourced from Kaggle and can be found here: https://www.kaggle.com/vishalsubbiah/Pokémon-images-and-types

-Dataset contain all Pokémon from Generation 1 to 7, and consists of 809 unique images
+Dataset contains all Pokémon from Generation 1 to 7, and consists of 809 unique images.

 <p align='center'>
 <img src='images/some_pokemon.png'>